Divyanshu15243/Portfolio/README.md

 # Portfolio Website
 This is a  my personal portfolio website, showcasing myskills, experience, and projects.
 The website is built with HTML, CSS, and JavaScript.
 **Table of Contents**
-Features
+1.Features
-Technologies Used
+2.Technologies Used
-Installation
+3.Installation
-Usage
+4.Usage
-Folder Structure
+5.Folder Structure
-Scripts
+6.Scripts
-Contact
+7.Contact
 **Features**
 Home Section: Introduction and navigation to different sections of the website.
 About Section: Detailed information about Divyanshu Patel, including skills, experience, and education.